Rhythmic Movement Training, Malta

 - Poor stamina

 - Poor digestion, tendency towards hypoglycaemia

-- Weak immune system, asthma, allergies and infections
+- Weak immune system, asthma and re-occurring infections

 - Difficulties adapting to change

 - Cycles of hyperactivity and then extreme fatigue